Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

    4. Release the RST button
    5. Release the BOOT button (If there is no BOOT button, disconnect IO0 from GND.)
    6. Upload sketch
+- **If the above method still fails to upload the sketch, please follow the method below to test whether the USB2TTL communication is normal.**
+  1. Connect USB-C to PC
+  2. Open the serial monitor and adjust the baud rate to 115200
+  3. Press the RST button on the board to restart
+  4. If you can see the startup information, it means that the USB2TTL communication is normal.
+If nothing is displayed in the serial monitor, it may be that the USB2TTL bridge is damaged.
 - **Upgrade modem firmware**
    1. [T-A76XX Upgrade docs](./docs/update_fw.md) / [Video](https://youtu.be/AZkm-Z7mKn8)
    2. [SIM7670G Upgrade issue](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/issues/122) / [Video](https://www.youtube.com/watch?v=fAtrz_4DfVs)